-Investors seeking passive income and exposure to the commercial real estate sector are faced with a myriad of choices for their investment portfolios, one of which is whether to deploy their capital through a Real Estate Investment Trust (REIT) or through a Private Equity Real Estate Firm.
+Investors seeking both passive income and exposure to the commercial real estate sector have a myriad of investment choices.
+Among them is whether to deploy their capital into a Real Estate Investment Trust (REIT) or through a Private Equity Real Estate Firm.

-Often, Private Equity Firms and REITs are confused for offering the same type of investment opportunities due to both deriving cash flow from rental income and operating better in environments with lower interest rates, but they are in fact distinctly different, both legally and operationally.
-They also employ contrasting investment strategies and one of the questions that we’re frequently asked is, which is the better investment option?
+Often, Private Equity Firms and REITs are confused for each other because they invest in similar assets.
+In reality, their business models are distinctly different, both legally and operationally, and they employ contrasting investment strategies.
+One of the questions that we are frequently asked is, which is the better investment option?

 Before answering that question, let’s first define exactly what REITs and Private Equity Real Estate firms are, how they invest, and their pros and cons